kayusDSA/Palmora-Group-HR-Analysis/README.md

 <img width="467" alt="Q4" src="https://github.com/user-attachments/assets/f76b9bc7-de38-4c48-b3a7-337cef74c9f6" />

+Tables above shows the number of employees that fall into salary band.

 ### 4d.
 Also visualize this by regions

 <img width="347" alt="SALARY BAND BY REGION" src="https://github.com/user-attachments/assets/83b353ae-bb44-4e78-b4e5-876a9d5a641d" />

+### Findings of the Study

+The study reveals that there is a Gender Imbalance.
+That is, gender distribution varies significantly across regions and departments:
+A substantial underrepresentation of women in some technical departments like Engineering and R&D.

+Also, there is a Gender Pay Gap: Significant disparities in average salaries between male and female employees.
+In other words, There are top departments with gender pay gaps.
+Such as
+Engineering: Worst affected (up to 34.63% gap in Kaduna).
+Research & Development: Over 19% gap in Abuja and Lagos.
+Legal and Training: High disparities in Abuja and Kaduna.
+Services and Business Development: Gaps noticeable in Abuja and Kaduna.

+Furthermore, study reveals minimum Wage Compliance Failure.
+New regulation mandates a minimum salary of $90,000 for all employees in the manufacturing sector.
+Only 292 out of 946 employees (~31%) meet this requirement.
+69% of employees are underpaid, with many in the $20,000–$80,000 salary range.

+On Salary Band Distribution, largest group of employees fall into $70,000–$80,000 and $80,000–$90,000 bands. while few employees are in the highest bands ($110,000–$120,000).
+There is also a clear salary clustering under the $90,000 mark — highlights structural compensation issues.

+### Recommendations
+1. Based on the findings of the study, the following recommendations are provided management’s attention.
+- There is an urgent need to address Gender Pay Inequality across the regions and departemnts
+- Conduct a detailed compensation audit across all roles and regions.
+- Develop a pay equity policy and align compensation for equal roles across genders.

+2. Prioritize these departments:
+- Engineering
+- R&D
+- Legal & Training
+- Business Development

+3. Comply with Minimum Wage Regulation by
+- Immediately review employees earning less than $90,000.
+- Developing a phased salary upgrade plan to bring at least all full-time staff into compliance.
+- Engaging finance to forecast impacts on the payroll budget.

+4. Enhance Transparency
+- Publish annual diversity and pay equity reports.
+- Introduce salary bands and role leveling to ensure fairness.

+5. Create a Gender-Inclusive Workplace
+- Train HR and leadership on unconscious bias and inclusive hiring.
+- Set department-level gender balance goals.
+- Launch mentorship and career advancement programs targeted at underrepresented groups.